idaholab/moose/modules/heat_transfer/doc/content/source/kernels/ADJouleHeatingSource.md

 where $\phi$ is the electrostatic potential and $\sigma_{elec}$ is the electrical conductivity of the material. $\sigma_{elec}$ is defined as an `ADMaterialProperty`.
-Within the heat conduction module, this property could currently be provided by [ADElectricalConductivity](ADElectricalConductivity.md).
+Within the heat transfer module, this property could currently be provided by [ADElectricalConductivity](ADElectricalConductivity.md).

 This class inherits from the [ADKernelValue](Kernel.md) class.